Nationals set team scoring record, rout Reyes, Mets 25-4

 Leading 25-1 in the ninth, the Nationals still hit a little speed bump at the end.
 Reliever Shawn Kelley gave up a home run to Austin Jackson, wound up and flung his glove to the ground.

-The homer came after Kelley, working quickly, had been told to slow down by the plate umpire.
+The homer came after Kelly, working quickly, had been told to slow down by the plate umpire.

-"I was just trying to get through the inning and get the game over with," Kelley said.
+"I was just trying to get through the inning and get the game over with," Kelly said.
 "I thought everybody had seen enough baseball for one evening."

 Jeff McNeil hit his first career home run.
 As he headed from the plate back the Mets dugout, he already had the souvenir.
 The ball came back on the field and was flipped to him before he reached the bench.